 When you begin your application, you will be asked to give details of your qualifications, employment history and personal information.
 You will also need to write a Personal Statement and provide names and contact details for two referees.
 It is very important that you choose your referees carefully.

 If you have been in higher education in the five years prior to your application, one reference should be academic – for example, from a former lecturer, personal tutor, or guidance counsellor/careers advisor.

 The second referee should be someone who knows you in a professional capacity, such as a former employer.
 Alternatively, if you have undertaken a recent placement, your second referee could be a teacher from the school where you gained this experience.

-An application through UCAS Teacher Training costs £24 for academic year 2017/18 entry.
+An application through UCAS Teacher Training currently costs £24.

 Once your application is submitted, we have 40 working days to consider it and may ask you to attend for an interview.

 An offer of a place may be unconditional (i.e. a firm offer of a place on a programme) or conditional (i.e. you have an offer of a place, as long as you meet specified conditions, such as degree classification or successful completion of Professional Skills Tests).